Jewellery & Watch Valuations

 Tell us about your jewellery or watch — the type, metal, stones, brand and condition.
 Upload photos if you have them.

-We match you with a certified professional valuer near you for a full, documented valuation report.
+We match you with a certified professional near you for a full, documented valuation report accepted by insurers.

-From engagement rings to Patek Philippe watches — we cover all precious items.
+From engagement rings to Patek Philippe watches — we cover all precious items that need professional assessment.

 How much does a jewellery valuation cost?